iwr-wasteless/iwr/README.md

 which would again not be ideal.
 So it would probably be better to continue using public bins as accessible without a charge.

+Another problem is that people could put waste in the ‘free’, or lower-cost bins
+(e.g. recycling).
+There could be a fine to discourage this behaviour, together with transparent recycling bins, use of reporting such as via [CleanApp](https://cleanapp.io/) or even from the garbage truck crew themselves (which would be possible with transparent bins, since a one-person crew (the driver) as with a side loader can see it without even needing to get out of the vehicle.

+Another thought - might it be worth considering how particularly light but problematic items (e.g. plastic bags) are dealt with as a tax on mass alone would not necessarily discourage the use of light items.... not sure how to deal with that but just flagging.

 #### To what extent does your idea have the potential to be scaled? *

 Theoretically it can scale worldwide, wherever